thoughtspot/thoughtspot.github.io/_spotiq/comparative-analysis.md

    Your analysis may be in progress.
 Wait until its **Status** changes to _Done_.

-    Click _View Results_ to open the pinboard.
+    Click _View Results_ to open the Liveboard.
     ![]({{ site.baseurl }}/images/comparative-analysis-5.png "Opening the Analysis Results")

-3. In the report, SpotIQ generates a Pinboard with insights that compare the two selected points, grouped by the columns you chose for analysis.
+3. In the report, SpotIQ generates a Liveboard with insights that compare the two selected points, grouped by the columns you chose for analysis.

     ![]({{ site.baseurl }}/images/comparative-analysis-6.png "Analysis Results")